tedklin/back-to-basics/01_algorithms/00_preliminaries/01_recursion.md

             - adding additional input variables to keep track of which portion of the original input each subproblem is looking at.
                 - e.g. `low, high` in binary search, keeping track of which subrange each subproblem is looking at.
                 - e.g. `node` in algorithms on tree data, keeping track of (the root of) which subtree each subproblem is looking at.
+            - adding additional input variables for any auxiliary state that will be updated throughout the recursion execution.
+                - e.g. the counter in "Count Univalue Subtrees".
+                - e.g. (Trie definition) `result` in `collectAllKeysRootedAt(node: TrieNode, result: [str])`.
             - defining a new "helper problem" that can better take advantage of naturally-recursive substructure.
                 - A helper problem is good when:
                     - a) it is straightforward to recurse on, i.e. its instances can be solved by combining solution-values of its subproblems.